ebemunk/blog/content/2021-12-01-playmates/index.md

 ## The "Most Average" Playmates

 We focused on how the "Average US Woman 20-29" differs from the Playmates, but what about within the group?
 Who's the "averagest" Playmate, and who's the least average?
-To calculate, I first calculated the average values across all Playmates for their weight, height, body measurements, hair color and ethnicities.
+To calculate, I first calculated the average values across all Playmates for their weight, height, body measurements, hair color and ethnicity.
 Then, I ordered them by their _distance_ from this average.

 <div>
   <div class="viz-title">Most/Least Average Playmates</div>